kerimoyle/libcellml-tutorials/howto/actions/validate_model.rst

 Once a model has been passed to a :code:`Validator` instance, the validator's internal logger will contain a list of any of the issues which have been encountered during the checking process.
 A model can be said to be valid - that is, conforming to the :cellml2:`CellML normative specification <>` - if the validator's logger contains no issues with a level of :code:`ERROR`.

+For more information on how to use any of the classes which record issues, please see the :ref:`Get Issues<actions_get_issues>` section.